hazelbase/blueauth/README.md

   const handleRegister = async () => {
     // This will hit the createIdentity, with the results returned here.
-    // By default this does not log them in.
+    // By default this does not sign them in.
     // Can enable auto sign in the config options, or implement own logic. const { result } = await blueauth().register({ identity: { email } });
     console.log('> new user', result); // whatever is returned from createIdentity };

-  const handleLogin = async () => {
+  const handleSignIn = async () => {
     // This will hit the findUniqueIdentity to find a user
-    // If it returns a user, an email will be sent with a log in link
+    // If it returns a user, an email will be sent with a sign in link
     //   (to the user's email attribute)
-    // after clicking the log in link in the email, they will be sent to redirectURL (default of '/') const { result } = await blueauth().startEmailLogin({
+    // after clicking the sign in link in the email, they will be sent to redirectURL (default of '/') const { result } = await blueauth().startEmailSignIn({
        identity: { email },
        redirectURL: '/dashboard'
     });
-    console.log('> is login started:', result); // true or false };
+    console.log('> is sign in started:', result); // true or false };

-  const handleRegisterOrLogin = async () => {
+  const handleRegisterOrSignIn = async () => {
-    // This is a combination of register + start login.
+    // This is a combination of register + start sign in.
     //
     // The back end library will first try to find a user with findUniqueIdentity
-    // If it finds a user, it will send a log in email
+    // If it finds a user, it will send a sign in email
-    // If it does not find a user, it will create one using createIdentity, then send a login email
+    // If it does not find a user, it will create one using createIdentity, then send a sign in email
-    //   (or if loginAfterRegistration is set to true, a new user will be auto signed in) const { result } = await blueauth().registerOrStartEmailLogin({
+    //   (or if signInAfterRegistration is set to true, a new user will be auto signed in) const { result } = await blueauth().registerOrStartEmailSignIn({
       identity: { email },
       redirectURL: '/dashboard'
     });
-    // result is LOGIN_STARTED (or LOGIN_COMPLETED for new user auto sign in) console.log('> is new user or is login started?', result);
+    // result is SIGN_IN_STARTED (or SIGN_IN_COMPLETED for new user auto sign in) console.log('> is new user or is sign in started?', result);
   };

   const handleWhoami = async () => {